 The length of time between filter changes is affected by many factors:

-All SUPER SEAL Filters last longer than the disposable style competition.
-This makes SUPER SEAL Filters
+All STYLE SEAL Filters last longer than the disposable style competition.
+This makes STYLE SEAL Filters

 AFFORDABLE BY DESIGN

-There are key design features that help SUPER SEAL filters last longer than others such as:
+There are key design features that help STYLE SEAL filters last longer than others such as:

 Affordable and superior by design means our products work better and the filters last longer so you can have a better product at an affordable cost!